15% OFF YOUR FIRST ORDER

 This type of “vegetable oil” is definitely not good for you.
 Soybean oil in its natural form is not stable enough to be heated to high temperatures and has a limited shelf life.
 Because of this, manufacturers put it through the process of hydrogenation in order to preserve it better.
 However, this process adds trans fats and saturated fats to the oil.
 It also breaks down the healthy nutrients, turning a previously beneficial food into an extremely unhealthy one.

 Partially hydrogenated soybean oil is far worse than the fully hydrogenated version, which does not contain trans fat.
 Even if you’re using organic oil, keep in mind that consuming soy in excess amounts can be damaging to your health in and of itself.
-It has been linked to serious conditions such as breast cancer and infertility.
+It has been linked to serious conditions such as infertility.
 To sum up: fully organic soybean oil can provide great nutrients and definitely has a place in a healthy diet, but it should be used in moderation.

 People who are allergic to peanuts and other legumes should be careful when it comes to this oil, as they may have an allergy to this as well.